 Dietary essential amino acids stimulate the synthesis of new muscle protein.
 Since nonessential amino acids make up approximately half of muscle protein, and consumption of an essential amino acid dietary supplement does not include the nonessential amino acids, the production of complete muscle protein requires that nonessential amino acids be derived in part from protein breakdown.
 As a result, nonessential amino acid concentrations, including alanine and glutamine, are reduced when you take an essential amino acid supplement.
 This imparts a positive effect on individuals with chronic renal insufficiency because a release of alanine and glutamine into the blood from muscle is correspondingly reduced.
 As a result of reduced flux of alanine and glutamine to the liver, the production of both urea and ammonia are lowered, which greatly helps uremic patients.

-Thus, essential amino acid consumption stimulates muscle protein synthesis while lessening the burden on the kidney to excrete urea and ammonia.
+Thus, essential amino acid consumption stimulates muscle protein synthesis while lessening the burden on the kidneys to excrete urea and ammonia.
 The devastating effect of the combination of anabolic resistance and reduced protein intake can be overcome with essential amino acids.

 The relationships between muscle protein and amino acid metabolism, urea production in the liver, and urea excretion by the kidney are shown in the figures below.
 (Ammonia is not shown because it contributes much less than urea to the flux of nitrogen in the body.)